septentrio-gnss/MosaicTimecard/README.md

 -->

 ---
-## What is the Time Card
+## What is the Timecard
-The Time Card is the heart of the [Open Time Server](https://github.com/opencomputeproject/Time-Appliance-Project/tree/master/Open-Time-Server/) project.
+The Timecard is the heart of the [Open Time Server](https://github.com/opencomputeproject/Time-Appliance-Project/tree/master/Open-Time-Server/) project.

 Accurate timing is a critical part of a PTP enabled network.
 The Time Card provides this via GNSS while maintaining accuracy in case of GNSS signal loss or failure by using a high stability and holdover oscillator.
 The Time Card project was created to provide a open source solution via a PCIe card.

-## How the Time Card is used
+## How the Timecard is used
 The Timecard can generally be used in 2 ways: Standalone and in a Full System.
 In using the Timecard as standalone, you only need the Timecard and a device with PCIe capabilities.
-You now have the option to retrieve a PHC (Physical Hwardware Clock) time which can be set for system time.
+You now have the option to retrieve a PHC (Physical Hardware Clock) time which can be set for system time.
 This is done over PCIe where the Timecard shows up as a device.
 For PPS output this is available over the U.FL connectors on the Timecard and can be used as needed.